 First, there was Seven Brides for Seven Brothers.
 Then, there was Four Weddings and a Funeral.
-Luke and Cat now proudly present:.
+Luke and Cat now proudly present: The Mythical Bride.
+Now, please welcome our second vision in white as she walks down the aisle.
+She’s: The Luxury Bride..
 In this email series, we will be looking at three different brides through the lens of running a successful photography business.
-Please welcome our first blushing beauty: The Mythical Bride.
+Our first post introduced

 Back in 2013, we got to capture Ashlena and Weston’s destination wedding at the Hard Rock Punta Cana resort in the Dominican Republic.
 The locale was perfectly suited to the couple, who are beautiful inside and out.
 But, when we arrived, there was a hitch we hadn’t counted on.
 They say that everything’s bigger in Texas, but this resort was massive!
 There were miles between the beach where the ceremony would take place and the hotel where everyone was staying—a distance that was extra daunting when we considered all the equipment we’d need to haul around on their big day.

 It came down to this: we could either rent a golf cart at cost of $450 for the weekend (an expense that would come out of our own pockets) or we could save that money and hoof it with our heavy camera equipment.

 Now, in a case like this, renting a golf cart could be seen by some as a luxury.
 We happen to think that luxury isn’t always about money—it’s about priorities.
 Why not lace up our walking shoes, skip that cost and work off a few of those Sprinkles cupcakes?
 Because that weekend, we had different priorities.
 We whipped out our credit card and paid for that golf cart.
 You see, for us, renting that golf cart wasn’t a luxury; it was an investment.